will-pang/medical-document-chat/README.md

 1. Once everything is setup, you should be greeted by this landing page:
    ![Landing Page](./public/landing_page.png)

-You can generate examples of SOAP documents on ChatGPT, or download some examples under `docs/soap_sample.txt` and upload it (must be `.txt` format) by pressing the "Upload .txt File" button.
+You can generate examples of medical documents on ChatGPT, or download some examples under `docs` and upload it (must be `.txt` format) by pressing the "Upload .txt File" button.

 > **Note:** Currently, the "I'm Feeling Lucky" button is not supported.
 The idea was to pick a random example stored in the database of choice, but I did not have enough time to implement this.